Keith Long - LPC

 Therapist in Aurora, Keith Long is licensed in Colorado as an LPC (Licensed Professional Counselor).
 He has a Master of Arts Degree in Community Counseling from the University of Northern Colorado, Greeley, Colorado, and received his Bachelor of Arts Degree from Midland University, Fremont, Nebraska.

 Keith is a Professional Member of the Colorado Counseling Association.
-He has a wealth of experience providing Individual, Couples and Family Therapy for Adults, Adolescents, Children, ages 12-19, Seniors and Retirees.
-He lists Christian counseling, cognitive behavioral therapy, and EMDR among his many specializations.
+He has a wealth of experience providing Individual, Couples and Family, Therapy for Adults and Adolescents, ages 16-19, Seniors and Retirees.
+He, also, lists Cognitive Behavioral Therapy, for Depression and Anxiety and EMDR among his many specializations.
 He is trained in EMDR (Eye Movement Desensitization and Reprocessing) which is an evidence-based therapy considered by many professionals to be the treatment of choice for resolving post-traumatic stress.